 I have personally been engaged in the delivery of many of the evaluations using PV MSC and witnessed its power to create downward accountability, improve organisational learning, as well as engage beneficiaries in a meaningful experience to evaluate the programmes that intend to improve their lives.

-Asadullah, S. and Muniz, S (2015).
+Asadullah, S. & Muniz, S. (2015).
 Participatory Video and the Most Significant Change.
 A guide for facilitators.
-Retrieved from http://www.insightshare.org/resources/pv-and-msc-guide
+Retrieved from https://www.insightshare.org/resources/pv-and-msc-guide